 Additional spectrum emission requirements are signalled by the network to indicate that the UE shall meet an additional requirement for a specific deployment scenario as part of the cell handover/broadcast message.

 The n41 SEM transition point from -13 dBm/MHz to -25 dBm/MHz is based on the emission bandwidth.
 The emission bandwidth is defined as the width of the signal between two points, one below the carrier center frequency and one above the carrier center frequency, outside of which all emissions are attenuated at least 26 dB below the transmitter power.
-Since the 26-dB emission bandwidth is implementation dependent, the transmission bandwidths occupied by RBs is used for the SEM.
+Since the 26-dB emission bandwidth is implementation dependent, the maximum transmission bandwidths in MHz (NRB * SCS * 12 / 1,000,000) is used for the SEM.

-Table 6.5.2.3.2-1: n41 transmission bandwidths for CP-OFDM
+Table 6.5.2.3.2-1: n41 Maximum transmission bandwidths (MHz) for CP-OFDM